phoebe-project/phoebe2-docs/index.rst

 * GUI (in development)
 * data in magnitudes (dropping support - convert manually)
 * data in phases (dropping support - but function provided to convert during import)
-* phase shifts

 Planned Physics Support
 ------------------------------------------
-More advanced physics can be found in the PHOEBE 2.0-alpha releases and will be ported to beta as soon as they can be tested robustly.
+Advanced physics can be found in the PHOEBE 2.0-alpha release.
+We are incorporating all aspects as we thoroughly test them.
+Each novel feature will be accompanied by a peer-reviewed paper.

-Planned (new) future features include:
+Planned future features include:

-* heating (heat redistribution)
+* heat redistribution (in progress)
-* triple and N-body systems (in development)
+* triple and N-body systems (in progress)
+* advanced overcontact models (in progress)
 * N-body dynamics (in development)
-* misaligned binaries
+* misaligned binaries (in development)
 * pulsations (in development)
-* bayesian (MCMC) fitting
+* bayesian (MCMC) fitting (in development)
-* synthetic spectra
+* synthetic spectra (planning)
-* synthetic eclipse timing variations (ETVs) (in development)
+* synthetic eclipse timing variations (ETVs) (planning)
-* synthetic interferometry
+* synthetic interferometry (planning)

 Download and Installation